AusNet Services Board members

 Post Graduate Diploma in Finance and Investment Analysis, Securities Institute of Australia

-Ms Farrier is a professional non-executive director and corporate adviser specialising in the utilities and infrastructure sectors.
-She has extensive experience in the Australian energy industry and has held numerous expert roles in relation to water resources at Australian federal and state levels.
+Ms Farrier is a professional Non-Executive director and corporate adviser with extensive experience in industry restructuring and economic reform, privatisation, strategy and risk management.
+Her professional career has focused on the utilities and infrastructure sectors, including water, electricity and gas.
+She has significant experience in the Australian energy industry and has held numerous expert roles in relation to water resources at Australian federal and state levels.
 Ms Farrier has served as a National Water Commissioner and as a member of the Victorian Water Trust Advisory Council.
-In addition, she has an active interest in innovation and supporting women entrepreneurs.
+In addition, she has an active interest in innovation, community development and healthcare.
+Ms Farrier is also an active supporter of women entrepreneurs through her membership of Scale Investors.

 Robert Milliner, Independent Non-executive Director